nonewline/LibFT/README.md

 ./a.out
 ```

 ## Disclaimer:

-The functions I've altered have been altered by changing my code partly.
-This libft won't be changed regularly as this is only
-for my github.
-I have another private repo in which I will add my new functions through the year.
+This is [Fred's](https://github.com/fwmoor) GNL.
+If you have questions, ask him.
+Don't just use his code without his permission.

 ## Don't be a GitHub hero!

-Come and talk to me before using my code.
-Some of the functions have been altered from the one I pushed.
-Before you use it and mess up, come talk to me.
-I can explain to you what is does and how to do it yourself.
-You won't learn anything by just taking code.
+It won't help just stealing code.
+Come talk to one of the NoNewLine members if you're unsure about how something works.
+[Fred](https://github.com/fwmoor) wrote this with help from the rest of the NoNewLine members.
+Any of them will be able to help you!
+Also, check out the rest of the NoNewLine repos.
+You might find something cool!
 Thanks!